Radical transformation of St. Louis’ busiest healthcare campus and teaching hospital

 Over 3M Total Work HoursThe challenge

 Located across from Forest Park in St. Louis, the campus renewal project faced logistical challenges inherent to any urban location.
-It kicked off a four-phase reimagining of the metro’s busiest healthcare campus, which includes Barnes-Jewish Hospital, St. Louis Children’s Hospital, and Washington University’s teaching centers.
+It kicked off a four-phase reimagining of the metro’s busiest healthcare campus, which includes Barnes-Jewish Hospital, St. Louis Children’s Hospital, and Washington University School of Medicine in St. Louis teaching centers.
 Alberici demolished the existing structures and built new state-of-the-art facilities, all the while keeping the existing healthcare facilities operational.

 New construction included a 12-story, 545,000 SF inpatient tower at Barnes-Jewish Hospital (BJH) with 185 private rooms; a 406-space underground parking garage; and a major expansion to St. Louis Children’s Hospital, adding 214,000 SF and 136 private rooms.